arianaolson419/ThinkStats2/project2/report2.md

 ### Logistic Regression

-To better understand the trends in the data, we created a logistic regression model using a handful of variables we determined influenced whether or not a respondent thought that homosexual sex was wrong or not.
+To better understand the trends in the data, we create a logistic regression model using a handful of variables that we determined influenced whether or not a respondent thought that homosexual sex was wrong or not.
 The model predicts the likelihood that a respondent thinks that homosexual sex is always wrong.
-In making this model, we only took into consideration respondents who answered 'Not Wrong at All' or 'Always Wrong'.
-This is because we needed to model a binary choice.
+In making this model, we only take into consideration respondents who answered 'Not Wrong at All' or 'Always Wrong'.
+This is because we need to model a binary choice.
 It is worth noting that the majority of respondents who answered this question gave one of these two answers.

-The explanatory variables we chose to use in this model are:
+The explanatory variables we are using in this model are:

 1. `year`: The survey year.
 2. `cohort`: The year the respondent was born in.